rickborges93/Ignite-React-Github-Blog/README.md

    - Vite
      - React w/ TypeScript
    - styled-components
-   - react-hook-form
-   - zod
+   - react-markdown
    - react-router-dom

 ### ✔ You can:
-  - Add and remove of products in the Cart
-  - Change quantity of products in the Cart
+  - Filter posts (issues)
-  - Fill the form to finish the buy
+  - Read the full post

 ### 🚀 Run the project